Web Analytics Made Easy - Statcounter

 For cats, age doesn't necessarily bring wisdom.
 Remember the cat's curiosity often gets the better of them.

-The Sago Palm is not friendly to our cats.
+The Sago Palm isn't friendly to our cats.
 In fact, they're extremely toxic to felines.
 All parts of the plant are poisonous.
 Sago palm seeds (the nuts of the plant) are the most toxic part.

 The active toxin is cycasin, which all cycads contain.
 That substance can lead to liver failure for cats.
 If your pet eats even the smallest amount, kitty can become severely sick.
 The worst-case scenario will lead to death.